miketran-okta/accessgateway-oracle/README.md

 # WebLogic

+## WebLogic 10.3.6 - SSL Setup

+Okta leverages TLS1.2 for its various endpoints including the LDAP Interface which will be used to populate the JAAS principals and subjects which Oracle uses for authorization.
+This section outlines how to setup SSL for WebLogic 10.3.6, but can be skipped to the next section (OAM Identity Asserter setup) for WebLogic 12c+.

 - Log into the administrator console of your WebLogic instnace.
 Typically that is at `http://localhost:7001/console`
 - Select **base_domain -> Environments -> Servers -> AdminServer(admin)
 - Select **SSL -> Advanced **